Soulwastaken/ScarXbot/README.md

 # ScarXbot ✨
+#**I have abandoned the project completely and i am not going to update it to discord.js v13**
 >  A Mulitpurpose Discord Bot

 ScarXbot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org).